zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 ## Option 2: Using existing cloud resources

+### Existing Kubernetes Cluster

-If you already have an existing cluster with your local `kubectl` configured with it, you can jump straight to the `deploy` command above to get going with the defaults.
+If you already have an existing cluster without an ingress controller, you can jump straight to the `deploy` command above to get going with the defaults.
+Please make sure you have your local `kubectl` configured to talk to your cluster.

+#### Having an existing NGINX Ingress Controller
-However, if you also already have a database that you would want to use with the deployment, you can choose to configure it with the use of a config file.
+The `deploy` command, by default, tries to create an NGINX ingress controller on your cluster.
+If you already have an existing controller, you can tell ZenML to not re-deploy it through the use of a config file.
 This file can be found in the [Configuration File Templates](#configuration-file-templates) towards the end of this guide.
 It offers a host of configuration options that you can leverage for advanced use cases.

+- Set `create_ingress_controller` to `false`.
+- Supply your controller's hostname to the `ingress_controller_hostname` variable.
+- You can now run the `deploy` command and pass the config file above, to it.

+    ```
+    zenml deploy --config=/PATH/TO/FILE
+    ```
+    > **Note**
+    > To be able to run the deploy command, you should have your cloud provider's CLI configured locally with permissions to create resoureces like MySQL databases and networks.

+### Existing Hosted SQL Database
+If you also already have a database that you would want to use with the deployment, you can choose to configure it with the use of the config file.
 Here we will demonstrate setting the database.

+> **Note**
+> Only MySQL version 5.7.x are supported by ZenML, currently.

 - Fill the fields below from the config file with values from your database.

     ```
-    database_username: The username for the RDS database.
+    database_username: The username for the database.
-    database_password: The password for the RDS database.
+    database_password: The password for the database.

     database_url: The URL of the database to use for the ZenML server.
     database_ssl_ca: The path to the SSL CA certificate to use for the